 Dress Arugula and Finish Dish

-In another mixing bowl, make dressing by combining 1 tsp. shallot marinade, 1 tsp. olive oil, and a pinch of salt and pepper.
-Add arugula to dressing and toss to coat.
+In another mixing bowl, combine 1 tsp. shallot marinade, 1 tsp. olive oil, and a pinch of salt and pepper.
+Add arugula to bowl and toss to coat.

 Plate dish as pictured on front of card, garnishing with sour cream, dressed arugula, pickled shallot (to taste), and queso fresco.
 Bon appétit!